dotnet/runtime/src/libraries/System.Security.Cryptography.Cose/README.md

 ## Deployment

 The library is shipped as a [NuGet package](https://www.nuget.org/packages/System.Security.Cryptography.Cose).
-Daily builds of the NuGet package can be obtained following [these instructions](../../../docs/project/dogfooding.md#obtaining-daily-builds-of-nuget-packages).